 There is an example of the exercise in action at the bottom of the page.

-You will rotate around the roles and each have a chance to try each role.
+In groups of three, rotate around the roles so that you each have a chance to try each role.

 Steps of the Exercise